dfrnt-labs/terminusdb-docs-static/src/app/docs/create-database-with-python-client/page.md

 ---
 nextjs:
   metadata:
-    title: Create a Database with the Python Client
+    title: Create a database with the Python Client
     description: >-
-      A guide showing how to create a TerminusDB or TerminusCMS database using the Python Client.
+      A guide showing how to create a TerminusDB database using the Python Client.
     openGraph:
       images: >-